FuelLabs/sway-applications/multisig-wallet/SPECIFICATION.md

 ### `approval_weight()`

-1. Returns the approval weight of the user.
+1. Returns the approval weight of a user.

 ### `balance()`